Monthly Archives: March 2012

 A massive part of my youth was spent hunting out slasher flicks in video rental stores across the UK and Spain.
 My mother/friends and I used to take bus and train rides across cities and I would seek out backstreet ‘mom and pop’ video shops looking through the horror sections and then negotiating a fee for the release to take any slasher trash with me.
 I clearly remember reading through countless covers on the way home wondering if I had found another Halloween.
 However the films were rarely as good as I hoped and the best fun to be had was in the hunt.

-Blood Reaper was directed by Lory-Michael Ringuette who was also behind the relatively enjoyable tongue in cheek romp Tele-Zombie from 2004.
+Blood Reaper was directed by Lory-Michael Ringuette, who was also behind the relatively enjoyable tongue in cheek romp Tele-Zombie from 2004.
 I can’t shake the belief that low-grade slashers are created by fans of the genre that have the means to achieve something that poor London kids like myself can only dream of – make their own movie.
-That’s not always the case though and as I mentioned earlier, some of this things are made simply as a moveable unit.
+That’s not always the case though and as I mentioned earlier, some of these things are made simply as a moveable unit.
 Here though, Blood Reaper does seem like a tribute of kind to Friday the 13th and there’s no harm in that.

 A group of youngsters head in to the forest for a nice relaxing break, however on arrival they are warned of the legend of a killer who strikes whenever there’s a full moon.
 Before you can say, ‘I knew it’, a gas-masked villain turns up with his trusty blade…